AllStarLink/ASL3-Manual/docs/adv-topics/echolink.md

 Once you have enabled the module, you will need to restart Asterisk with `sudo systemctl restart asterisk`.
 You may want to do this after you finish editing the rest of the configuration files, to avoid un-necessary errors while your configuration is incomplete.

 ### Router and Firewall Configuration
-If you are behind a NAT router, please make sure the ports for EchoLink are correctly forwarded to your AllStarLink node.
+If you are behind a NAT router, please make sure the inbound ports for EchoLink are correctly forwarded to your AllStarLink node.
 The required ports are:

 ```
 5198/UDP                            ; rtp audio port
 5199/UDP                            ; rtcp (control) data port
-5200/TCP                            ; directory server port
 ```

 Additionally, if you are running a firewall on your node, be sure to allow those same ports.
 If you are using the [ASL3 Appliance](../install/pi-appliance/index.md), you will need to add these ports to the [Cockpit Firewall](../pi/cockpit-firewall.md).

-Current documentation on what ports need to be forwarded can be found at [https://echolink.org/firewall-friendly.htm](https://echolink.org/firewall-friendly.htm).
+Current documentation on what ports need to be forwarded, and troubleshooting information can be found at [https://echolink.org/firewall_solutions.htm](https://echolink.org/firewall_solutions.htm) and [https://echolink.org/firewall-friendly.htm](https://echolink.org/firewall-friendly.htm).

 ### Configure echolink.conf
 To activate the EchoLink channel driver, all that's required is a properly formatted configuration file.
 A base configuration file has been included with ASL3, and is located at `/etc/asterisk/echolink.conf`.